 This is because populations of South Asia (including present day India and neighboring countries) have been a

-contact point where European related, East Asian related, and to some degree Near Eastern and African related
+contact point where European, East Asian and to some degree Near Eastern and African related populations have

-populations have mixed since early periods.
-More information about genetic links in this part of the world is
+mixed since early periods.
+More information about these genetic links is available in archived Digest articles:

 http://dnatribes.com/dnatribes-digest-2009-01-31.pdf (coastal Silk Routes)